 A course in Communications brings your existing communication skills up to a professional level by focusing on how to follow conventions for interacting with those various audiences in a variety of channels—whether they be speaking in person, by phone, email, text, or emojis, for instance.
 That we don’t generally communicate by emojis with clients or managers (unless they tell us that they prefer it), for instance, is a convention that doesn’t occur naturally to some.
 Indeed, it may come as a surprise to some that you’d risk embarrassing yourself and permanently undermining your credibility if you added emojis to a message sent to a manager or client.
 Because we are not born with an instinct for staying within the bounds of respectable communication, the channel conventions must be learned and practiced.

 Some will approach this course with years of professional experience behind them and will appreciate that the communication aspect of any job is easy to underestimate.
 They will also appreciate that not abiding by those well-established communication conventions—by going rogue and freestyling the way you communicate—usually brings embarrassment and failure.
 To the audiences you deal with in the workplace, how well you communicate determines your level of professionalism.
-It’s like your style of dress: a well-written email has the same effect as a nice suit worn in an office or a clean uniform worn by a service worker—it suggests detail-oriented competence.
+It’s like your style of dress: a well-written email has the same effect as a nice suit worn in an office or a clean uniform worn by a support worker—it suggests detail-oriented competence.
 Major writing errors are like big stains down the front of that suit or revealing rips in that uniform—they make you look sloppy, foolish, and unreliable.
-Just as we spent decades getting to where we are now as communicators in whatever situation we find ourselves, we need a college course to iron out the wrinkles of our communication skills for the better workplaces we aspire to—what we go to a vocational college for—in ways that our previous work experience and high school English classes didn’t.
+Just as we spent decades getting to where we are now as communicators in whatever situation we find ourselves, we need a college course to iron out the wrinkles of our communication skills for the better workplaces we aspire to—what we go to a college for—in ways that our previous work experience and high school English classes didn’t.